What Type of Car Should a Real Estate Agent Drive?

 And one situation that you might not think about until you're in it is the area where you live or are making a deal.
 Brandon Kekich, who services clients in Detroit, said: “Not as often as we used to, but as recently as two years ago we have lost high $$$$ listings because we did not pull up in a domestic [vehicle].”
 And Jeff Boyd said, “I’ve seen a Bentley roll up to a bread-and-butter house in Lake Forest and the clients were off-put, but cruising around Newport Coast or Beverly Hills it would be expected.”

 There will always be clients who really don’t care whether the agent they are working with shows up in an Escalade or on a bicycle, but there seem to be more who really do take it to heart.
 That’s why most professionals in this field take their driving choice so seriously, and carefully consider what they invest in.

 When it comes to the rest of the real estate agents out there, they simply drive what they drive!
 Sure higher-paid agents might show up in a BMW or a newly leased luxury vehicle every other month, but that’s generally just because they have the means to do so, and they love what they drive.
 There are also agents who choose hybrids, electric vehicles and bikes because they are environmentally friendly.

 However, just because people in this camp want to purchase what they like doesn’t mean they don’t think about their career as well.
 The only difference is they aren’t making their decision based on what the client thinks, but how they can service them better.

-For example, they might choose on the fact that one car gets better gas mileage, which is great because they are willing to drive long and far to meet their clients.
+For example, they might choose the fact that one car gets better gas mileage, which is great because they are willing to drive long and far to meet their clients.
 They could also choose based on a spacious interior, which comes in handy when they’re driving clients around potential homes to purchase.

 Final Thoughts: How Do You Feel?